-‘I Can’t Breathe’ wrongful death lawsuit filed against Lansing Police officers, City of Lansing, family demands justice
+Mayor Schor added to wrongful death lawsuit filed against Lansing Police officers, City of Lansing

 Anthony Hulon died on April 11 as a result of positional asphyxia.

 LANSING, Mich.
-(WILX) - On Monday, attorneys from Buckfire & Buckfire, P.C. announced they have filed a wrongful death lawsuit on behalf of the family of a man who died while in police custody.
+(WILX) - In Oct. of 2020, attorneys from Buckfire & Buckfire, P.C. announced they have filed a wrongful death lawsuit on behalf of the family of a man who died while in police custody.
 Defendants in the lawsuit include Lansing police officers, the City of Lansing, and now Lansing Mayor Andy Schor.

 The family of Anthony Hulon filed a federal lawsuit against the City of Lansing and the officers, they claim are responsible for using “excessive force” and “permitting collusive statements by involved officers.”

-According to the lawsuit, Hulon, 54, died on April 11 after being handcuffed behind his back and pinned on the ground by Lansing police officers in a Lansing City lockup cell after being transported from Sparrow Hospital.
+According to the lawsuit, Hulon, 54, died on April 11 of 2020 after being handcuffed behind his back and pinned on the ground by Lansing police officers in a Lansing City lockup cell, shortly after being transported from Sparrow Hospital.
 Hulon had been arrested for domestic assault.
 According to the lawsuit, Hulon’s ankles were shackled and he was forcefully held down by three officers.

 The late Hulon’s mother, Joan Hulon, is frustrated after her son’s death was ruled as a homicide, according to the Ingham County Medical Examiner’s Office.